sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 **Exercise 5.**
-With the transition tree you devised in the previous exercise and the state machine in that exercise, what is the transition coverage of a test that the following events: [order placed, order received, order fulfilled, order delivered]?
+With the transition tree you devised in the previous exercise and the state machine in that exercise, what is the transition coverage of a test that includes the following events: [order placed, order received, order fulfilled, order delivered]?

 **Exercise 6.**